UNLOCK FREE TRAINING

 Some of these larger local associations include:

-The Kentucky Real Estate Commission (KREC) it's part of the state's Public Protection Cabinet (PPC).
-The PPC and insurers for the safety of residents by regulating and ensuring the safe and fair operation of some of the most important institutions in Kentucky.
-The KREC regulates and oversees licensing activities of Kentucky real estate associates and brokers.
+The Kentucky Real Estate Commission (KREC) is part of the state's Public Protection Cabinet (PPC).
+The PPC and insurers ensure the safety of residents by regulating and ensuring the safe and fair operation of some of the state's most important institutions.
+The KREC regulates and oversees the licensing activities of Kentucky real estate associates and brokers.

-The Kentucky Real Estate Authority (KREA) is another PPC agency that protects the public through licensing real estate professionals, including appraisers, auctioneers, home inspectors, and real estate sales associates and brokers.
+The Kentucky Real Estate Authority (KREA) is another PPC agency that protects the public through licensed real estate professionals, including appraisers, auctioneers, home inspectors, and real estate sales associates and brokers.

 Another related PPC agency to note is the Kentucky Real Estate Appraisers Board.
 While wholesalers probably won't have much, if any, direct contact with this body, there is some value in knowing that it is one of the state's regulatory agencies.
 It specifically focuses on protecting the public through regulation, examination, and licensure of real estate appraisers and registering appraisal management companies.